nwh910/hawtdawg-all-ears/FAQ.md

 For those who are camera-shy, we recommend posting at least one to bring your profile some attention.

 Showcase your best self - whether that means a fresh...etc etc

+## Where do I list my favorite treats

+Open the app and click on edit profile

+scroll down to sectio called paragraph two etc etc...

+when you are done, click "Save Changes" to save